Stabilisation Force in Bosnia and Herzegovina: Structure and history

 SFOR was established in Security Council Resolution 1088 on 12 December 1996.
-It succeeded the much larger Implementation Force IFOR which was deployed to Bosnia and Herzegovina on 20 December 1995 with a one-year mandate.
+It succeeded the much larger Implementation Force (IFOR) which was deployed to Bosnia and Herzegovina on 20 December 1995 with a one-year mandate.
 The commanders of the SFOR, who each served one-year terms, were General William W. Crouch, General Eric Shinseki, General Montgomery Meigs, Lt.
 General Ronald Adams, Lt.
 General Michael Dodson, Lt.
 General John B. Sylvester, Lt.
 General William E. Ward, Major General Virgil Packett and Brigadier General Steven P. Schook.

-SFOR operated in support of NATO Operation Joint Guard and Operation Joint Forge.
+The NATO designations for the overall Bosnia-Herzegovina operation were successively Operation Joint Guard and Operation Joint Forge.